ebunle/Feedback-linearization-vs-cascaded-PI-for-an-islanded-grid-forming-inverter/README.md

 python ME944_simulation.py
 ```

-Same output files, same metrics printed to stdout.
-The Python and MATLAB
-versions produce numerically identical results.

 ## Reproducing the paper figures

-Running either script regenerates Figures 2, 3, and 4 used in Section 5
-of the paper exactly.
-The figures and their interpretation are discussed
+Running either script regenerates figures and their interpretation are discussed.
-in Sections 5.1, 5.2, and 5.3 respectively.

 ## Numerical method